 In the evening some people were buying and drinking beers (they even had buckets of alcohol available… because Thailand).
 Since the next morning there would be a sunrise longboat safari, most people went to bed early.

 Day 2 - A boat safari, lake ride, and exploring a dry cave

-The second morning, before breakfast and as the sun was coming up we were herded onto the boats again.
-There was a mist floating above the surface of the lake, and I was glad that I had packed a long-sleeve t-shirt when the boat was speeding away from the dock.
-This boat tour was different from the others because there was a guide sitting at the front with a paddle, looking around alertly at the trees and over the surface of the water.
-He was the animal and bird-sighting expert.
-He pointed out to us some massive toucans, two different species of monkeys, and some other types of large birds.
-At one point he was pointing to the trees yelling “Lady Gaga!
-Lady Gaga!” and we were all stretching our necks out to see what in the world he was talking about.
-Turns out it was a family of monkeys who had a circle design on their face… for some reason to him they were the “Lady Gaga” monkey…?
+This longboat tour had a wildlife spotter sitting at the front of the boat with a paddle, looking around alertly at the trees and over the surface of the water.
+He pointed out to us some massive toucans, two different species of monkeys, and some other large birds.
+At one point he pointed to the trees and yelled “Lady Gaga!
+Lady Gaga!”
+Turns out he was referring to a family of monkeys who had a circle design on their face.

 After this it was a straight drive back to town!